zonemaster/zonemaster/docs/public/specifications/test-zones/Basic-TP/basic01.md

   * Zone `brother` does not exist.

 ### ZONE-ERR-GRANDPARENT-1
-Grandparent `ns2` responds with AA bit unset on queries for granparent zone.
+Grandparent `ns2` responds with AA bit unset on queries for grandparent zone.

 * Zone: child.parent.zone-err-grandparent-1.basic01.xa
-  * Normal response on granparent `ns1`.
+  * Normal response on grandparent `ns1`.
   * Grandparent `ns2` responds with AA bit unset on queries for the grandparent zone.

 ### ZONE-ERR-GRANDPARENT-2
-Grandparent `ns2` responds with NODATA on NS query for granparent zone.
+Grandparent `ns2` responds with NODATA on NS query for grandparent zone.

 * Zone: child.parent.zone-err-grandparent-2.basic01.xa
-  * Normal response on granparent `ns1`.
+  * Normal response on grandparent `ns1`.
   * Grandparent `ns2` responds with NODATA on NS query for the grandparent zone.